 Early reactions to the surprise move ranged from accusations that Papandreou was gambling with the country's future and predictions of default, to questions over the legality of the referendum and statements by lawmakers that a No vote would force his resignation and early elections.

-Nobel Prize-winning Greek economist Christopher Pissarides caught the mood of uncertainty: It is difficult to predict what will happen to Greece if they reject it.
+Nobel prize-winning economist Christopher Pissarides caught the mood of uncertainty: It is difficult to predict what will happen to Greece if they reject it.
 It will be bad enough for the European Union and the euro zone in particular, but it will be far worse for Greece.

 In the scenario of a 'No' vote Greece would declare bankruptcy immediately, they would default immediately.
 I can't see them staying within the euro, he said.

 The situation is so tight that basically it would be a vote over their euro membership, Finland's Europe Minister Alexander Stubb told broadcaster MTV3.

 Greek Finance Minister Evangelos Venizelos also warned citizens that euro zone membership was at stake.
 It's crunch time, he told lawmakers on Monday.

 Citizens will have to answer the question: are we for Europe, the eurozone and the euro?

 Early on Tuesday, Venizelos checked into an Athens hospital with stomach pains but was expected to be discharged later.

 Analysts were divided over whether Greek voters would accept the deal, but agreed that a damaging month or two of market volatility lay ahead while pollsters repeatedly took the Greek voters' pulse and European leaders looked on nervously.

 The immediate market reaction to the announcement was negative, the euro extending losses against the dollar and tumbling more than 2 percent to a session low.